 Budget about a week of travel to immerse yourself in this land of pirates, beaches, and the North Carolina marshes you might know from Where the Crawdads Sing.

 Plan to spend at least one full day in Charleston’s historic downtown.
-As you make your way north, consider a night or two in either Myrtle Beach, SC or Wilmington, NC.
+As you make your way north, consider a night or two in either Myrtle Beach, SC or checking out the Wilmington beaches in North Carolina.

 You can do this road trip any time of year, but you’ll find the most crowds over school vacations, especially summer vacation and spring break.
 Autumn is an ideal time to do a Coastal Carolinas road trip.
 Just keep in mind that many Outer Banks businesses – especially restaurants – operate seasonally, so plan accordingly.